Navigating family pressure as a queer couple planning your wedding

 "We're not looking to debate our identity or relationship.
 We hope you can respect our boundaries, even if you don't understand them."

-This gives them the chance to reflect without giving them the space to debate.
+This gives them the chance to reflect without allowing space for debate.

-This is especially important if past interactions have included misgendering, homophobia / transphobia, and microaggressions.
+This is especially important if past interactions have included misgendering, homophobia, transphobia, or microaggressions.

-"If you want to be part of our day, we'd love to have you but only if you're able to show up with love and not judgement."
+"If you want to be part of our day, we'd love to have you, but only if you're able to show up with love and not judgment."

 This creates a clear expectation for behavior and puts the responsibility on them to meet those expectations.

-if you do choose to include conservative guests in your wedding:
+If you decide to include conservative guests in your wedding, consider these strategies:

-• Seat unsupportive guests away from the vulnerable or emotional areas (front row at ceremony, table closest to your table/cake cutting table, etc.)
+Seat unsupportive guests away from the vulnerable or emotional areas (like the front row at the ceremony or the table closest to your cake cutting).

-Regular check-ins with a queer-affirming therapist can help process guilt, anxiety, grief, etc. that may come with planning a wedding.
+Regular check-ins with a queer-affirming therapist can help you process guilt, anxiety, and grief that may come with planning a wedding.

 Keep a physical reminder somewhere visible, such as a note, reminding you that you're building something beautiful and that you deserve joy!

-Create affirming rituals such as writing love letters to each other, make a vision board, and fully ground in your relationship.
+Create affirming rituals, such as writing love letters to each other, making a vision board, and fully grounding yourself in your relationship.

 Comments